AmirMahdyJebreily/AmirMahdyJebreily/README.md

 ## Take a look at my current projects 🧑‍💻
-- [hili-cat](https://github.com/AmirMahdyJebreily/Simple-Command-Parser): A simple terminal command parser with a simple syntax in python based on regex
+- [hili-cat](https://github.com/AmirMahdyJebreily/hili-cat): A cat in linux but can highlight files with a BSD3 Licence

 ## Take a look to my Packages 📦
 - [Microphone Quality evaloution](https://www.npmjs.com/package/microphone-quality-evaloution): A Microphone quality evaloution with __Signal Processing__ algorithmes library